testingisdocumenting/blog/blog-content/entry/ultimate-end-to-end-test.md

 how performant our server is under test load.
 While it is not a true performance test, it may give you an initial glance into things that may need a closer look.

-:include-image: game-store-overall-http-performance.png {annotationsPath: "game-store-overall-http-performance.json"}
+:include-image: game-store-overall-http-performance.png {annotationsPath: "game-store-overall-http-performance.json", border: true}

 **HTTP Operations Performance** tab provides a performance information based on Open API defined operations.

-:include-image: game-store-operations-http-performance.png {annotationsPath: "game-store-operations-http-performance.json"}
+:include-image: game-store-operations-http-performance.png {annotationsPath: "game-store-operations-http-performance.json", border: true}

 Let's get back to **tests** view (`1`) and select a test (`2`).
 First screen we are going to see is a test **Summary** (`3`) with high level information on time taken.

-:include-image: game-store-report-test-summary.png {annotationsPath: "game-store-report-test-summary.json"}
+:include-image: game-store-report-test-summary.png {annotationsPath: "game-store-report-test-summary.json", border: true}

-If a test performed any HTTP calls, you going to see the **HTTP Calls** tab (`1`).
+If a test performed any HTTP calls, you're going to see the **HTTP Calls** tab (`1`).
 It contains every HTTP call performed with captured request, response and assertions (`2` and `3`) information.

-:include-image: game-store-report-http-call.png {annotationsPath: "game-store-report-http-call.json"}
+:include-image: game-store-report-http-call.png {annotationsPath: "game-store-report-http-call.json", border: true}

-If a test performed any CLI calls, you going to see the **CLI Calls** tab (`1`).
+If a test performed any CLI calls, you're going to see the **CLI Calls** tab (`1`).
 It contains every CLI call performed with captured command, output and assertions (`2`) information.

-:include-image: game-store-report-cli-call.png {annotationsPath: "game-store-report-cli-call.json"}
+:include-image: game-store-report-cli-call.png {annotationsPath: "game-store-report-cli-call.json", border: true}

 Every test also has **Steps** tab (`1`) that contains every step test performed, time it took, and what Persona if any performed the step (`2` and `3`)

-:include-image: game-store-report-steps.png {annotationsPath: "game-store-report-steps.json"}
+:include-image: game-store-report-steps.png {annotationsPath: "game-store-report-steps.json", border: true}

 # REPL